meetox80/realme-8-bootloader/readme.md

 <hr>

 # [BONUS] Getting fastboot via oplus-unlock
-Trying rewriting it to c# native, python not working on windows
+Work in progress, HowWof is rewriting it to golang.

 # Special thanks